oxinabox/oxinabox.github.io/_posts/2018-05-28-Optimizing-your-diet-with-JuMP.md

 </div>

 This is a bit better than before.
-I particularly appreciate the handful of Cumquats and the half an oster.
+I particularly appreciate the handful of Cumquats and the half an oyster.

 Still rather high on Milk, since it has basically worked around the 500g limit, by using 3 different types of watered-down Milk.
 Also that seems like a whole lot of coffee, even if some is decaff.